Accessibility Skip to main content

 Find out what the people using our services think of them.

-The Adult Social Care Survey 2018/19 - a national survey that compares adult social care service user satisfaction shows that:
+Measures from the Adult Social Care Outcomes Framework 2023-24 – a national survey that compares adult social care service user satisfaction shows that:

-• Overall satisfaction of people who use services with their care and support – in Torbay 69.7% of respondents were satisfied with their care and support which is above the England (64.3%) and comparator group average (65.2%); and
+• Overall satisfaction of people who use services with their care and support – In Torbay 67.3% of respondents were satisfied with their care and support, which is above the England Average of 65.4% but slightly below the South West average of 67.6%.

-What service users and carers think about current service delivery
+What do service users and carers think about the current service delivery?

-We work with service users, carers and providers to develop our commissioning strategies and this is a vital part of planning for the future.
-We also require care providers to engage with their service users and their carers, to ensure they are meeting the expectations of their clients and also to understand the needs of future and potential customers.
+We work with service users, carers, and providers to develop our commissioning strategies, which is a vital part of planning for the future.
+We also require care providers to engage with their service users and their carers to ensure they meet their clients' expectations and understand the needs of future and potential customers.

-The increased use of personal budgets and direct payments over the coming years, will lead to more people making their own arrangements for care and support.
-It is important that commissioners and service providers understand what people are looking for, offering choice and new ways of meeting client’s needs.
+Over the coming years, the increased use of personal budgets and direct payments will lead to more people making their own arrangements for care and support.
+Commissioners and service providers must understand what people are looking for and offer choice and new ways of meeting clients' needs.

 Carers

 Effective service user engagement needs to take account of the views of carers.
 A carer is someone who helps another person, usually a relative or friend, in their day-to-day life.
 This is not the same as someone who provides care professionally or through a voluntary organisation.
-There are more than 32,000 people across Torbay and South Devon who support a friend or relative.
-They may be helping with shopping or meals, attending appointments with them, or just making sure that they are alright.
-They may be an older couple who do things for each other, a parent carer or young carer.
-They may not see themselves as a ‘carer’ or know about the support available to them.
+The 2021 census showed that just over 15,000 unpaid carers in Torbay, 3.9% of carers, provide 50 hours or more of care per week.
+As of March 2025, 5,764 unpaid carers are identified on the Torbay register.
+More than 32,000 people across Torbay and South Devon support a friend or relative.
+They may help with shopping or meals, attend appointments with them, or just ensure they are alright.
+They may be an older couple who do things for each other, a parent carer, or a young carer.
+They may not see themselves as ‘carer’ or know about the support available to them.

-Commissioners and service providers recognise that carers are important and that there is value in actively supporting and working in partnership with them, to get the best outcomes for both them and the person for whom they care.
+Commissioners and service providers recognise that carers are essential and that there is value in actively supporting and working in partnership with them to get the best outcomes for them and the person they care for.
+Find more information on support for carers.

 Feedback from carers about moving care closer to home

 Carers are understandably anxious about future changes, especially given the limitations of existing support services.
-Carers have identified a number of their priorities e.g. contracts for short stays (often known as ‘respite care’) and enhanced carer support.
-Some of the potential solutions that have been suggested by them, such as more promotion of direct payments or IT solutions are already committed to.
-They also require innovative solutions to the needs of the carer and the person for whom they care, such as flexible day or night care or ‘on demand’ contracts.
+Carers have identified several priorities, e.g. contracts for short stays (often known as ‘respite care’) and enhanced carer support.
+Some potential solutions they have suggested, such as direct payment promotion or IT solutions, have already been committed to.
+They also require innovative solutions to the needs of the carer and the person they care for, such as flexible day or night care or ‘on demand’ contracts.

 Service user and carer engagement groups

-We work with a number of groups and partnerships who hold regular meetings involving a range of people such as service users, their carers, commissioners and providers.
-In many cases these involve independent ‘umbrella groups’ and voluntary sector organisations, which can offer providers opportunities to engage with service users.
+We work with a number of groups and partnerships that hold regular meetings involving a range of people, such as service users, their carers, commissioners and providers.
+In many cases, these involve independent ‘umbrella groups’ and voluntary sector organisations, which can offer providers opportunities to engage with service users.
 Some of these groups include:

 • Experts by Experience; and